f5devcentral/bigip_automation_examples/bigip/workflow-guides/Migration/Migrating_BIG_IP_from_VMware_to_Nutanix.rst

 Stage 3 – Fail Over the Active BIG-IP VE to Nutanix
 --------------------------------------------------

+   Note: In production environment, usually there will be a multiple origins per applications available on both the infrastructure before switchover.

 1. Initiate a failover, transitioning VMware BIGIP-1 from Active to Standby using::

         run sys failover standby